-The ferry departs from the ferry terminal of Coron Town and arrives at the ferry terminal of El Nido, so only 3.5 hours on the way – and you are in El Nido bay, Palawan, where all cafes and hotels in the center of the town are within easy reach.
+Departure is from the ferry terminal of Coron Town and arrival is at the ferry terminal of El Nido, so only 3.5 hours on the way – and you are in El Nido Bay, Palawan, where all cafes and hotels in the center of the town are within easy reach.

-You can also go back by ferry from El Nido to Coron.
-The ferry leaves the ferry terminal of El Nido at 6 am and comes to Coron Town at 9.30 am.
+You can also go back by ferry from El Nido to Coron Town.
+The ferry leaves the terminal in El Nido at 6 am and comes to Coron Town at 9.30 am.

 El Nido, Philippines: first impressions and why the region is special

-For the first time we saw El Nido, Philippines from the bay, when we sailed on the ferry.
-We immediately fell in love with it’s colorful buildings, surrounded by high cliffs on the both sides, and boats near the beach with white sand and emerald water.
+For the first time, we saw El Nido, Philippines from the bay, when we arrived on the ferry.
+We immediately fell in love with its colorful buildings, surrounded by high cliffs on both sides, and boats near the beach with white sand and emerald water.

 It was a big difference with the port of Coron Town on the island of Busuanga, from where we arrived.

-And during our walk from the ferry terminal along the central streets we agreed that El Nido is more developed for tourists than Coron Town.
+And during our walk from the ferry terminal along the central streets, we noticed that El Nido is more developed for tourists than Coron Town.

 During our stay in El Nido, Palawan on our trip to the Philippines we picked several local features: